 Also be sure to ask:

-All of these factors have an impact on Brazilian butt lift prices.
+All of these factors will have an impact on your Brazilian butt lift price.

-A BBL is “the most surgeon-dependent plastic surgery procedure,” says Los Angeles-based plastic surgeon Dr. Kenneth Hughes.
-It's also one of the riskiest types of cosmetic surgery, carrying the potential for life-threatening complications if your surgeon is inexperienced or doesn’t follow the latest safety recommendations.
+A BBL (buttock augmentation with fat grafting) is “the most surgeon-dependent plastic surgery procedure,” says Los Angeles-based plastic surgeon Dr. Kenneth Hughes.
+It's also among the riskiest types of cosmetic surgery, carrying the potential for life-threatening complications if your surgeon is inexperienced or doesn’t follow the latest safety recommendations.

 A board-certified plastic surgeon with years of experience, who performs dozens of BBL procedures each month, will charge accordingly for their level of experience and skill.